cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 "time" can ambiguous because it may mean refer to clock time (e.g., 12:30pm), time in seconds, etc.
 Can you think of another name for the variable?

+---
+The name `movieDuration` suggests that:
+- The value represents the duration of a movie
+- It holds a numeric value
+- The unit of that number is unclear

+However, this doesn’t quite fit a value like `"2:12:02"`.

+Can you suggest a more descriptive name?

 #### Sprint-1/3-mandatory-interpret/3-to-pounds.js